medic/cht-docs/content/en/apps/tutorials/contact-and-users-1.md

 ## Implementation Steps

-In this tutorial, you will work with the default contact forms and the default hierachy.
-The default hierarchy is illustrated above as part of the overview of key concepts.
+In this tutorial, you will work with the default contact forms and the default hierachy, which is illustrated above in the overview of key concepts.

 While logged in as an admin user, you will first create the Health Facility, CHW Supervisor, CHW Area, and CHW.
 You will then create the users for the CHW so that they can log in and create households and household members.